 The County is a voluntary participant in the Local Agency Investment Fund (LAIF) that is regulated by California Government Code Section 16429 under the oversight of the Treasurer of the State of California (the State).
 The State Treasurer's Office reports its investments at fair value.
 The fair value of securities in the State Treasurer's pooled investment program, including LAIF, generally is based on quoted market prices.
 The State Treasurer's Office performs a quarterly fair market valuation of the pooled investment program portfolio and a monthly fair market valuation of all securities held against carrying cost.
 These valuations and financial statements are posted to the State Treasurer's Office website at www.treasurer.ca.gov.
 The fair value of the County's investment in this pool is reported in the accompanying financial statement at amounts based upon the County's pro-rata share of the fair value provided by LAIF for the entire LAIF portfolio (in relation to the amortized cost of that portfolio).
 The balance available for withdrawal is based on the accounting records maintained by LAIF, which are recorded on an amortized cost basis.
-As of June 30, 2022, Riverside University Health System - Medical Center had \$9.4 million, Also, under restricted cash, Housing Authority had \$260.0 thousand.
+As of June 30, 2024, reported under investments, Riverside University Health System - Medical Center (RUHS-Medical Center) had \$3.2 million in LAIF.